raydeal/Anki_Text2Audio_AddOn/README.md

 ## Default Values
 You can change the default values for text source and audio language.
-Just chahege the values of the variables in the file 'text2audio.py'.
-You can find the file in the Add-Ons Folder of your Anki Installation.
+Just chahege the values of the variables in the file 'config.json'.
+You can find the file in the Add-Ons Folder (text2audio) of your Anki Installation.

 ```
-core.default_text_source = "back"
+"text_source": "back",
-core.default_audio_language = "en-GB" # English (United Kingdom)
+"audio_language": "en-GB"
 ```

 ## Installation
-You can download this project and copy the 'text2audio.py' file and the 'text2audio_addon' folder into your Anki Add-On directory.
+You can download this project and copy the 'text2audio' folder into your Anki Add-On directory.